fishimve/kaykommerce/README.md

 # kaykommerce
-An eCommerce app using ASOS.com API for KAYKO.
+An eCommerce app using ASOS.com API.

 ## Requirements
 - Make sure you have Flutter SDK 2.12.0 and over